frankwang95/frankwang95.github.io/_pages/resume.md

 > June 2017 - Jan 2019

 * Maintained production infrastructure for serving and continuously retraining a collaborative filtering recommendation algorithm.
-* I was the initial creator of the subject segmentation model that is used for artificial depth-of-field and green screen features in GoToMeeting today.
+* Initial creator of the subject segmentation model that is used for artificial depth-of-field and green screen features in GoToMeeting today.
 I collected data for the model using the iPhone's front facing depth camera, then trained a off-the-shelf UNet.
 The model was then optimized to achieve 40fps CPU inference via a combination of distillation and custom CUDA kernels for separable convolutions/deconvolutions.

 **Argonne Natn.
 Lab**